cortext/cib-database/README.md

 ```

 As many subsidiaries still belonged to multiple companies, it was necessary to filter again, but, based on the level of the
-subsidiary regarding the company, so, was selected the record with the highest level.
+subsidiary regarding the company.
+So was selected the record with the highest level.

 ```sql
 CREATE TABLE 02_subsidaries_filter_min_level
 SELECT a.*
 FROM 01_subsidaries_uo_uop a